Canada's RioCan says to explore sale of U.S. portfolio

-TORONTO Canada's largest real estate investment trust RioCan (REI_u.TO) said on Friday it is exploring a potential sale of its assets in the United States, valued by analysts at between $2 billion and $2.25 billion.
+TORONTO, July 31 Canada's largest real estate investment trust RioCan said on Friday it is exploring a potential sale of its assets in the United States, valued by analysts at between $2 billion and $2.25 billion.

 The company, which acquired most of its assets on the cheap in the midst of the global financial crisis, said it has benefited from the growth in the value of its U.S. portfolio and the cash flow generated from the business.